yeappl/yeappl.github.io/_posts/2023-07-17-gates-cambridge.md

   - cambridge
 ---

-Read about my interview with Gates Cambridge on my PhD research at the [Gates Cambridge website](https://www.gatescambridge.org/about/news/towards-a-netflix-for-cancer-treatment/).
+I spoke about my research in an interview with Gates Cambridge.
+Read more on the [Gates Cambridge website](https://www.gatescambridge.org/about/news/towards-a-netflix-for-cancer-treatment/).